 Many new traders suffer from “FOMO” – fear of missing out.
 FOMO is the fear of “not being included” and is often mixed with feelings of greed.
 This can drive irrational trading decisions and cause trades to be opened with no prior planning, analysis, or risk assessment.
 Over time, this usually ends badly with financial and emotional burnout.
-That’s the negative news, so let’s turn that knowledge into a positive and look at ways to counter FOMO.

 Positive Trader Mindset

 One of the keys to trading success is to recognize the impact that your emotions can have on your trading results.
 This is an element of “trader mindset”.

 Success and trader longevity requires an integrated focus on trader mindset, proven trading strategies (setups) and effective risk management.
 Balanced integration is very important, and you will need to find the balance that works best for you.
 FOMO has the potential to severely disrupt this integrated focus.